PERSUE-Lab-ASU/cse467/about.md

 **In-class quizzes: 25%**

 Short Quizzes will be administered at the beginning of every lecture (excluding Lecture 1).
-They will be short, and mainly aimed at making sure that you were able to follow the material covered on the previous day.
+They will be brief and primarily aimed at ensuring that you were able to follow the material covered on the previous day.
 The worst-performing 1 Quiz across all lectures will be discarded.

-**Assignments 40%**
+**Assignments 30%**

 There will be 4 homework assignments that will involve various tasks: programming, mathematical problem solving, designing system prototypes following privacy and security principles, explaining concepts taught in the course, and so on.
 Written assignments will be graded based on the clarity and validity of your arguments and analysis.
 You can submit one assignment up to 48 hours late without any penalty.
 Beyond that, 10% points will be subtracted for every 24-hour delay.
-Three best-scoring assignments will be counted toward your grade.
+The three best-scoring assignments will be counted toward your grade.

-**Research project 30%**
+**Research project 40%**

-Teams of 2–4 students will work on a novel, potentially impactful, and interesting research project <ins>related to data privacy</ins>.
+Teams of 5-6 students will work on a novel, potentially impactful, and interesting research project <ins>related to data privacy</ins>.
 The project should involve any combination of the activities: implementing prototypes, conducting experiments, collecting and analyzing data, and writing a report. **The goal of this research-oriented project is to generate new scientific knowledge (not just building tools)**.

 You will submit a report describing your research, results, and conclusions.
 The project will be graded based on
 1. Importance of the problem studied/potential impact of the solution
 2. Novelty of the problem or solution, or both.
 3. The scientific validity of the research methodology.
-4. Quality of the writing, your ability to motivate your research, clarity in presenting the methods, drawing conclusions from your results, synthesizing knowledge and contextualizing findings from prior research, as well as its conciseness.
+4. Quality of the writing, your ability to motivate your research, clarity in presenting the methods, drawing conclusions from your results, synthesizing knowledge, and contextualizing findings from prior research, as well as its conciseness.

 **Project milestones**

 You will complete the project in multiple milestones, and each milestone will be graded *independently* of the other parts.
-1. Proposal (5): By the end of Week 3, submit a short (2-page max) research proposal.
+1. Proposal (10): By the end of Week 3, submit a short (2-page max) research proposal.
 At a minimum, it must contain:
     1. Name of the project team and names of students on the team
     2. Problem statement, Research questions and hypotheses (if applicable), and expected contribution
     3. Research approach: Prototyping/implementing and evaluating software artifacts, comparing existing apps, Data Analysis, Surveys or Interviews, and so on.
     4. If implementation-focused, explain what technology/resources you will use, and how you will evaluate the implemented system.
-    5. Data collection: describe the type of quantitative and/or qualitative data you expect to collect, if you plan to conduct user studies, how will you develop the questionnaire?
+    5. Data collection: Describe the type of quantitative and/or qualitative data you expect to collect, if you plan to conduct user studies, how will you develop the questionnaire?
-    6. Data analysis: what quantitative and/or qualitative approaches do you expect to use to analyze your data
+    6. Data analysis: What quantitative and/or qualitative approaches do you expect to use to analyze your data
     7. Collaboration plan: How often will the team meet?
 How will you communicate?
 How do you expect to divide up the work?
 3. Intermediate project report (10):  Provide a progress report (max 3 pages) with intermediate results by the end of Week 8. <ins>By that time, you must be able to complete at least 30% of what you had proposed to do</ins>.
-Explain unresolved issues and challenges, how will you resolve them?
+Explain unresolved issues and challenges, and how you will resolve them?
 Provide a timeline to complete the remaining tasks and write the project report.
 How will you distribute the workload among the team members?
-4. Final report (15): Extend the status report with all results, discuss, interpret, and contextualize the results, and draw conclusions from them.
+4. Final report (20): Extend the status report with all results, discuss, interpret, and contextualize the results, and draw conclusions from them.

 **Tips about the final project**

 1. You should start thinking about the final project very soon and form a team with those who have similar interests.
 2. We will discuss some project ideas in the class as examples of interesting topics.
 3. You may find ideas for possible project topics by “glancing ahead” at the course’s topics for future weeks.
-If some topic seems interesting but you are not very familiar with it, talk with me or the TAs.
+If some topic seems interesting but you are not very familiar with it, talk to the instructor or the TAs.
 4. You may also find ideas by checking websites such as [Markup](https://themarkup.org/series/privacy), [EPIC](http://www.epic.org/), [IAPP Privacy consortium](http://www.privacyassociation.org/), [Common Sense Media]https://www.commonsense.org/), and Future of [Privacy Forum](fpf.org).
 5. Other resources
     * https://esajournals.onlinelibrary.wiley.com/doi/full/10.1002/bes2.1745